-Not only do sellers have to be enrolled in the Brand Registry program, A+ services require sellers to be invited by a Vendor Manager to participate in the Silver, Gold and Premium modules—at a cost that can be considerably more than vendor prices.
+Not only do sellers have to be enrolled in Amazon's brand registry program, A+ services require sellers to be invited by a Vendor Manager to participate in the Silver, Gold and Premium modules—at a cost that can be considerably more than vendor prices.

-A+ Premium (also known as A++) content contains the same features found in standard A+ content.
-But it also features a host of much more advanced features including integrated video, voice commands, clickable Q & A options, automated mobile optimization and hotspot modules activated by users hovering over specific product features.
+A+ Premium (also known as A++) content contains the same features found in standard A+.
+But it also features a more advanced premium content feature for what Amazon has dubbed a "sophisticated online shopping experience"; including integrated video, voice commands, clickable Q & A options, automated mobile optimization and hotspot modules activated by users hovering over specific product features.

 A+ Premium is only available to vendors, not sellers.
 And with good reason.
-Not only must vendors need to qualify for A+ Premium eligibility, they need to be specifically invited by Amazon to participate in the program.
-In addition the cost for Premium eligibility is considerably higher—sometimes up to $1500.
+Not only must vendors need to to qualify for Amazon’s approved brand catalog in order to be eligible for A+ Premium, they need to be specifically invited by Amazon to participate in the program.
+In addition, the cost for Premium eligibility is considerably higher—sometimes as much as $1500.

-Pro: When optimized properly, A+ content can seem almost like an alternate website.
+Pro: When optimized properly, Amazon A+ can seem almost like an alternate website

-Because of its enhanced features and customizable layout, you can differentiate your product from competitors by providing a much more informative multimedia experience.
+Because of enhanced content and customizable layout, brand owners can differentiate their product line from competitors by providing a much more informative multimedia experience than a simple product detail page.
 In essence?
-A+ content acts just like a landing page, only on the largest digital retail platform in the world.
+Amazon A+ content acts just like a landing page, only on the largest digital retail platform in the world.

-A+ content exists for the benefit of both you and your customers.
+Amazon A+ exists for the benefit of both you and your customers.
 It showcases your brand and helps you create a narrative so users can stay better informed.
 However, that doesn’t mean A+ content will show up in Amazon search results.
-Amazon does not currently index A+ content yet, although users have reported that it does show up in Google.
+Amazon does not currently index it yet, although some users have reported that it does show up in Google.

 A 2020 report from Wyzowl revealed that 80 percent of marketers felt video played a dramatic role in sales growth, with 95 percent indicating it helped increase user understanding of a product or service.